-20 1.2 Model spin-up and preindustrial steady state
+1.2 Model spin-up and preindustrial steady state

-The coupled carbon cycle model was spun up by bringing the terrestrial biosphere, the ocean and the sediments into steady state under fixed atmospheric values for pCO_2 (278.00 ppm), $\delta^{13}C$ (-6.305‰) and $\Delta^{14}C$ (0.00‰).
-A fixed production rate for 14C is then prescribed and pCO_2 , $\delta^{13}C$ and $\Delta^{14}C$ are let evolve dynamically in the atmosphere to perform the subsequent sensitivity simulations.
-The remaining drifts in the control simulation amount to less than 3×10^{-3} ppm/kyr in pCO_2 , less than 2×10^{-5} ‰/kyr in $\delta^{13}C$ and less than 3×10^{-3} ‰/kyr in $\Delta^{14}C$.
-As the typical model response to the perturbations applied is much larger than that, the spun up model state is sufficiently close to equilibrium for our purposes.
+The coupled carbon cycle model was spun up by bringing the terrestrial biosphere, the ocean and the sediments into steady state under fixed atmospheric values for pCO_2 (278.00 ppm), $\delta^{13}C$ (-6.305 ‰) and $\Delta^{14}C$ (0.00 ‰).
+A fixed production rate for 14C was then prescribed and pCO_2 , $\delta^{13}C$ and $\Delta^{14}C$ were let evolve dynamically in the atmosphere to perform the subsequent sensitivity simulations.
+The remaining drifts in the control simulation was less than 3×10^{-3} ppm kyr-1 in pCO_2 , less than 2×10^{-5} ‰ kyr-1 in $\delta^{13}C$ and less than 3×10^{-3} ‰ kyr-1 in $\Delta^{14}C$.
+As the typical model response to the perturbations applied was much larger than that, the spun up model state is sufficiently close to equilibrium for our purposes.

-The combined ocean/sediment compartment is separately intialized as follows before it is coupled interactively to the atmosphere.
-To spin up ocean physics in a first step, sea surface temperatures (SST) and salinities (SSS) are restored towards modern monthly observations (Levitus et al., 1994; Levitus and Boyer, 1994) and wind stress is prescribed according to the monthly climatology from NCEP/NCAR (Kalnay and et al., 1996).
-After 10 000 model years, mixed boundary conditions are imposed for SST and SSS following Tschumi et al. (2008).
-Inspection of the modeled ocean circulation field and the temperature and salinity distributions at steady state reveal that the primary flow paths of the global ocean circulation and the important water masses are represented adequately (see Müller et al., 2006 and Tschumi et al., 2008).
-The annual mean maximum Atlantic meridional overturning circulation (AMOC) amounts to 14.7 Sv, comparing favorably to the estimate of 17 ± 5 Sv (Talley et al., 2003).
+The combined ocean/sediment compartment was separately intialized as follows before it was coupled interactively to the atmosphere.
+To spin up ocean physics in a first step, sea surface temperatures (SST) and salinities (SSS) were restored towards modern monthly observations (Levitus et al., 1994; Levitus and Boyer, 1994) and wind stress was prescribed according to the monthly climatology from NCEP/NCAR (Kalnay and et al., 1996).
+After 10 000 model years, mixed boundary conditions were imposed for SST and SSS following Tschumi et al. (2008).
+Inspection of the modeled ocean circulation field and the temperature and salinity distributions at steady state revealed that the primary flow paths of the global ocean circulation and the important water masses were represented adequately (see Müller et al., 2006; Tschumi et al., 2008).
+The annual mean maximum Atlantic meridional overturning circulation (AMOC) amounted to 14.7 Sv, comparing favorably to the estimate of 17 ± 5 Sv (Talley et al., 2003).

-In a second step, the steady state ocean circulation is then used to spin up marine biogeochemical cycles during 10 000 model years.
-The resulting steady state fields of the modeled biogeochemical tracers successfully reproduce the large-scale patterns of the observed distributions in the modern ocean (see Tschumi et al., 2008; Müller et al., 2006 and Fig. 3).
-Simulated export fluxes for particulate organic matter
+In a second step, the steady state ocean circulation was then used to spin up marine biogeochemical cycles during 10 000 model years.
+The resulting steady state fields of the modeled biogeochemical tracers successfully reproduced the large-scale patterns of the observed distributions in the modern ocean (see Tschumi et al., 2008; Müller et al., 2006, and Fig. 3).
+Simulated export fluxes for particulate organic matter ($12.76 \text{ GtC yr}^{-1}$), CaCO3 (1.13 GtC yr^{-1}) and opal (95 Tmol Si yr-1) all lay within available estimates (Jin et al., 2006; Sarmiento and Gruber, 2006).

-- $(12.76 \,\text{GtC} \,\text{yr}^{-1})$, CaCO3 $(1.13 \,\text{GtC} \,\text{yr}^{-1})$ and opal (95 Tmol Si yr-1) all lie within available estimates (Jin et al., 2006; Sarmiento and Gruber, 2006). - 20 In a next phase, the sediments are "filled up" during 50 000 years by imposing spatially uniform, but temporally variable weathering fluxes to the sea surface for phosphate, silicic acid, alkalinity, carbon, 13C and 14C.
-The weathering rates are set equal to the net flux of the respective tracers across the ocean-sediment interface.
-As the sediment inventories converge to their steady state values, weathering rates stabilize - to balance with loss of solid matter that results from sediment burial.
-These values are diagnosed and prescribed subsequently as temporally constant weathering input.
-The ocean-sediment component is run into a new equilibrium during 30 000 years in this new setup.
+In a next phase, the sediments were "filled up" during 50 000 years by imposing spatially uniform, but temporally variable weathering fluxes to the sea surface for phosphate, silicic acid, alkalinity, carbon, 13C and 14C.
+The weathering rates were set equal to the net flux of the respective tracers across the ocean-sediment interface as diagnosed at each time-step such that annual mean ocean inventories are kept practically unchanged.
+As the sediment inventories converged to their steady state values, weathering rates stabilized to balance with the loss of solid matter that results from sediment burial.
+These values were diagnosed and prescribed subsequently as temporally constant weathering input.
+The ocean-sediment component was run into a new equilibrium during 30 000 years in this new setup.